 Being a good investor is all about education.
 There are so many facets to investing, that one person or blog just doesn’t have everything.
 In fact, you can spend years and years researching investing, and there will still be things to learn or stones left to turn.
 That’s why it’s important to turn to the best investing blogs.

-This is the third edition of the best investing blogs to follow.
+This is the fourth edition of the best investing blogs to follow.
 We stared this list to put together a single resource of amazing investors and their blogs – and over time that list has changed and evolved.

 So, if you want to continue to learn and read about interesting investment ideas, follow the investing blogs on this list.
 While they may not all be professional investors (although some are, and make a living from it), they all write about their experiences and share their knowledge.